ahdinosaur/rustforge-2025-rust-in-color/slides.md

 -->

 ---
-layout: outline
+layout: big-center
 ---

-## Talk Outline
+## Control

-1. Driver: How to make an LED be a color
-    1. Color: How our eyes perceive light
-2. Layout: Where are the LEDs in space
-3. Pattern: How to animate the space with color
-4. **Control**: How to put these together
+How to put this all together
-5. Quickstart: How to start an LED project now

 <!--